 The Curriculum will be primarily focused in an outpatient GI setting with core rotations including general digestive health, therapeutics (pancreas and hepatobiliary disease), esophageal clinic, inflammatory bowel disease and motility disorders.
 In addition, the fellow will have exposure within our subspecialties including hepatology, colorectal surgery, nutrition, hereditary colorectal neoplastic clinic, bariatric surgery, and inpatient hospital service.
 The core clinic rotations will range from four to eight weeks and the subspecialty rotations will range from one to three weeks.

 In between clinic days, the fellow will have 1-2 days per week for admin and didactics, which may be done on campus or at home.
 During this time, the fellow will be responsible for completing assigned reading materials and modules through the ACG Fellowship Student portal.

 At the end of each rotation, fellows will complete a competency exam as well as a self-assessment.
 The preceptor will also evaluate the fellow.

 Upon graduating, the fellow will receive a certificate from the University of Colorado School of Medicine, which verifies they have completed all of the components outlined in the curriculum and have achieved program competencies.
 Our intent is to hire the fellow at the completion of their training.

-Coming Soon!
-If you are interested in applying to the CU GI APP Fellowship, applications are accepted via the CU Careers website.
+If you are interested in applying to the CU GI APP Fellowship, applications will be accepted via the CU Careers website.
+This link is coming soon!
 The application will include two letters of recommendation, a curriculum vitae, a short personal essay and a copy of an unofficial transcript.
-Applications will be accepted until April 2023 with the fellowship awarded by July 2023.
+Applications will be accepted until March 15th with the fellowship awarded by May 2024.

-Fellows are selected every 12 months, with start dates of July 1.
+Fellows are selected every 12 months, with a start date of September 1, 2024.
 Application and Interview time frames for these dates are as follows but subject to change: